 Introduction

-For most agricultural irrigators, it is acceptable to omit stating a quantitative goal for reducing water use (such as litres per ton produced).
+For most agricultural irrigators, it is acceptable to omit stating a quantitative goal for reducing water use (such as litres per tonne produced).

-Note: For each of the six categories of water efficiency and conservation practices listed, there may be a few, many or no actions being implemented.
-The selected actions describe the details of each practice and correspond to many of the practices on the Permit to Take Water application form, in the Schedule for Water Conservation Measures.
+In Section 2 of Schedule 1, for the 9 categories of water and conservation best management practices listed, there are 5 that pertain to agricultural water takings.
+Of these, there may be a few, many or no actions for implementation The selected actions describe the details of each practice and correspond to many of the practices on the application for Permit to Take Water.

 Water use audit

-• Monitor water use (a mandatory requirement for all holders of Permits to Take Water.)
+• Monitor water use which is a mandatory requirement for all holders of Permits to Take Water

 • Ensure water supply meets the needs of the operation in every year.

-• Measure and log water application depth (mm) and evenness (e.g., with a series of rain gauges in the field, at least once per growing season).
+• Measure and log water application depth (mm) and evenness (for example, with a series of rain gauges in the field, at least once per growing season).

-• Operate and monitor water system to ensure that irrigation water seldom ponds and does not run off the field.
+• Operate and monitor water system to ensure that irrigation water seldom ponds and does not result in surface runoff from the field.

 • Operate water systems and monitor drainage system to ensure that drainage tile systems do not flow during or after irrigation sessions.